jgperrin/net.jgp.books.spark.ch15/README.md

 ---

+Thank you for supporting [Spark in Action, 2e](http://jgp.net/sia), please share the <3!
-Follow me on Twitter to get updates about the book and Apache Spark: [@jgperrin](https://twitter.com/jgperrin).
-Join the book's community on [Facebook](https://www.facebook.com/SparkWithJava/) or in [Manning's community site](https://forums.manning.com/forums/spark-in-action-second-edition?a_aid=jgp).
+Follow and ping me on Twitter to get updates about the book, Apache Spark, and (opinionated) views about software and data engineering: [@jgperrin](https://twitter.com/jgperrin).
+Join the book's community on [Facebook](https://www.facebook.com/SparkInAction/) or in [Manning's live book and community site](https://livebook.manning.com/#!/book/spark-in-action-second-edition?a_aid=jgp).

 [1]: https://data.cityofnewyork.us